A Pitch Deck Sample: Full Breakdown of an Investor Deck

 This slide is straightforward: it showcases the buzz around your product and the positive feedback from users.
 These endorsements validate your product-market fit, and could help investors feel more confident about your potential growth.

-Pitch Deck Template, Testimonials slide example
+Pitch Deck Sample, Testimonials slide

 Slide 22: